 3.10.
 Feature 3: plaintext confirmation.
 The third step in limiting the power of probing is to replace the ciphertext B with (B, H'(b, d)), where H' is another hash function, and to check H'(b, d) on decryption.
+This transformation was published by Dent [37, Table 4] and is now known as plaintext confirmation.

-The point of plaintext confirmation is to prevent the attacker from modifying a ciphertext for the legitimate user's secret (b, d) into a ciphertext for $(b, d + \delta)$ .
-The attacker can replace B with $B+\delta$ , but has no obvious way to replace H'(b, d)with $H'(b, d + \delta)$ without first finding (b, d).
-If the attacker knew (b, d) then the attacker could compute the session key H(b, d) without bothering to carry out a chosen-ciphertext attack.
-An attacker can still choose (b, d) and modify the resulting ciphertext to try to attack the secret key, but this is addressed by a rigid PKE without decryption failures; see Section 3.9.
+The point of plaintext confirmation is to prevent the attacker from modifying a ciphertext for the legitimate user's secret (b,d) into a ciphertext for $(b,d+\delta)$.
+The attacker can replace B with $B+\delta$, but has no obvious way to replace H'(b,d) with $H'(b,d+\delta)$ without first finding (b,d).
+If the attacker knew (b,d) then the attacker could compute the session key H(b,d) without bothering to carry out a chosen-ciphertext attack.
+An attacker can still choose (b,d) and modify the resulting ciphertext to try to attack the secret key, but this is addressed by a rigid PKE without decryption failures; see Section 3.9.

 Typically H and H' are both chosen as a cryptographic hash function applied to separate input spaces: H(b,d) = F(1,b,d) and H'(b,d) = F(2,b,d).
 An alternative is to choose H and H' as the left and right halves of the output of a cryptographic hash function: F(b,d) = (H(b,d), H'(b,d)).
-Obviously one must not select H' as H, or as any other function whose outputs reveal the Houtputs on the same inputs; see [4] for examples of attacks against real proposals where H and H' were not adequately separated.
+Obviously one must not select H' as H, or as any other function whose outputs reveal the H outputs on the same inputs; see [6] for examples of attacks against real proposals where H and H' were not adequately separated.